Markets Right Now: Stocks open higher on Wall Street

 9:35 a.m.

-Stocks are opening broadly higher on Wall Street as technology and health care stocks post solid gains.
+Stocks are opening mostly higher on Wall Street, led by gains in technology and health care companies.

-Drugmaker Merck & Co. jumped 3 percent early Monday and Microsoft rose 1 percent.
+Software company Red Hat rose 1.5 percent early Monday, and pharmaceutical giant Merck rose 2.4 percent.

 Most Read Business Stories